Healthcare Policy Conference Keynote Lecture by James Capretta, American Enterprise Institute

 Capretta is a resident fellow and holds the Milton Friedman chair at the American Enterprise Institute.
 He studies a wide-range of public policy and economic issues, with a focus on healthcare and entitlement reform.
 He served for nearly sixteen years in senior positions in the executive and legislative branches of the federal government.
 From 2001 to 2004, he served as an Associate Director at the White House Office of Management and Budget (OMB), where he had responsibility for Medicare, Medicaid, Social Security, education, and welfare programs.
 Earlier, he spent a decade at the Senate Budget Committee as a senior analyst for health care and entitlement policy.Mr.
 Capretta’s articles and essays have appeared in a large number of print and online publications.

-- Department of Agricultural Economics and Economics
+- Agricultural Economics and Economics